Understanding Marriage and Divorce in Oregon

 4. Infidelity Concerns

-Infidelity breaches the trust essential to marriage stability—even though Oregon's no-fault divorce laws do not consider adultery grounds for divorce filing (see Or Rev Stat § 107).
-Nonetheless, infidelity remains a potent catalyst for marital dissolution when trust cannot be rebuilt.
+Infidelity breaks the trust vital to marriage stability—even though Oregon's no-fault divorce laws do not list adultery as grounds for divorce (see Or Rev Stat § 107).
+However, infidelity is still a strong trigger for ending a marriage when trust cannot be restored.

 5. Uneven Household Contributions